 - Children living with HIV can lead close to normal lives; and

-- A comprehensive program that reaches a family in multiple ways can lead to sustainability of the family.
+- A comprehensive program that reaches and helps a family in multiple ways can lead to family sustainability.

 Our model of care for HIV positive children was developed through partnerships with MIT, the Harvard School of Public Health and by utilizing best-practices from the world of business.
 We are thrilled as our pediatric HIV care program just hit a major milestone.
-In the last few years, of the 33 children born to HIV+ mothers, 32 were born HIV free even though these children have HIV+ moms and siblings.
+In the last few years, of the 35 children born to HIV+ mothers, 34 were born HIV free.
 It is an unheard of statistic outside the high-tech expensive medical world and a story that may be of value to many others working toward similar goals.
 Our work is being studied and replicated by other organizations in the field.
 Nevertheless we continue to refine our approach to deliver more care at a lower cost.

 Our programs focus on education, health and economic stability by providing the following: as